 Lastly, we need someone who can communicate effectively with all levels of management (written and verbal).
 Someone who is proactive when it comes to making decisions, as well as solving problems.
 Someone who has the ability to read trends and project those into future forecasts; utilize WFM centralized tools; and ensuring that the database is regularly maintained.

-TaskUs currently has over 20,000 employees and offices across the U.S., Philippines, India, Taiwan, and Mexico.
+TaskUs currently has over 23,000 employees around the world with offices across the United States, the Philippines, India, Taiwan, Mexico, Greece, and Ireland.